 Steve Craig, Executive Director

 Steve and his wife Tara were both homeschooled for all of their primary and secondary school years.
 Steve’s father, Neil Craig, is the Executive Director of Christian Heritage Home Educators of Washington, making Steve both a second-generation homeschooler and homeschool leader.
 One of Steve’s primary life goals has been to raise a godly family for the glory of Christ and he has a strong belief in the significance of home discipleship toward accomplishing that end.
 Prior to moving to Colorado in September of 2014 to take on the leadership of CHEC, Steve lived with his family in Washington State where he worked as the corporate controller for a hotel management company.
-Steve & Tara live in Parker with their five children, Carson, Christiana, Angelina, Jewel, and Ariel.
+Steve & Tara live in Parker with their six children, Carson, Christiana, Angelina, Jewel, Ariel, and Michelle.

 Kirsten Abbott, Marketing Assistant